Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 - [ ] **Pen**

 **Combine your documents** into one PDF.
 Landlords prefer that.[^42] Use a [PDF merging tool](https://www.adobe.com/acrobat/online/merge-pdf.html).

+Make your documents easy to read.
+Remove the useless parts, and highlight the important parts.
+Make it easy for the landlord; it improves your chances.[^4]

 Identity theft is a big risk.
 To protect yourself, [censor your documents](/guides/housing-scams#censor-your-documents) before you send them.